Xilinx/DPU-PYNQ/host/README.md

 ## Build DPU Models from Vitis AI Model Zoo

-On your host machine, as mentioned in the previous section, if you are building models for Ultra96, you need to put the corresponding `dpu.hwh` file in folder `DPU-PYNQ/host`.
+On your host machine, as mentioned in the previous section, if you are building models for Ultra96, you need to put the corresponding `arch.json` file in folder `DPU-PYNQ/host`.

 We can run the following commands now.